Stephanie1226/node-task-manager-api/README.md

 ```
 body(JSON):
 1. description field is required
-2. age field is not required, cannot not be less than 0. default age is set to 0.
+2. completed field is not required.
+Default is set to false.
-3. email field is required
-4. password field is required, cannot not set this field as "password".
-Minimun length is set to 7.
 ```
 {
     "description": "Wipe down the counter!",